MCP is not dead, it's being misused

 But this criticism confuses two things:

-- The protocol’s intrinsic ability to integrate with robust authentication solutions.
+- the protocol’s intrinsic ability to integrate with robust authentication solutions.

 MCP, as a protocol based on JSON-RPC, does not need to reinvent authentication.
-It can — and should — rely on proven standards that already exist: SAML for enterprise SSO, OAuth 2.1 for access delegation, OpenID Connect for federated authentication.
+It can, and should, rely on proven standards that already exist: SAML for enterprise SSO, OAuth 2.1 for access delegation, OpenID Connect for federated authentication.

 The protocol’s 2026 roadmap is moving in this direction, with OAuth 2.1 integration and support for streamable HTTP transport.